nik-arapitsas/Yeast-hybrid-genome-assembly/notes.md

 Now we can inspect the process (e.g. how much of RAM, CPUs etc. are used).

+*In the results of the LongQC, the QV had a value of 0.

 ## Illumina short-reads QC

 We will run the **fastp** package to remove adapters, duplicates and low quality bases of the Illumina short-reads: